michtra/howdyseek/README.md

 - Q: Why is the name of this 'howdyseek?'
 - A: in honor of my permanent IP ban from howdy.tamu.edu and compass-ssb.tamu.edu (those who know 💀💀💀) (don't self-host [better-aggieseek](https://github.com/michtra/better-aggieseek) 💀💀💀💀)

+- Q: Is howdyseek bulletproof
+- A: yuh

 - Q: is howdyseek really that good?
 - A: yes. proof below